-Measure the dependence of the compass deviation angle in the Earth's magnetic field on the size of passing an electric current through the Helmholtz coils (or dependence on the magnetic field generated by the Helmholtz coils).
-Plot the dependence obtained in the graph.
+Measure the dependence of the compass declination angle in the Earth's magnetic field on the magnitude of the current flowing through the Helmholtz coils (or the dependence on the magnetic field generated by the Helmholtz coils).
+Plot the obtained dependence on the graph.

-Determine the approximate (indicative) the value of the earth's magnetism from electric current (magnetism Helmholtz coils), at which the compass needle has deviation of 45°.
+Determine the approximate (indicative) value of the Earth's magnetism from electric current (magnetism of Helmholtz coils) at which the compass needle has a deviation of 45°.

-Recalculate the dependence obtained in point 1 to the dependence of the tangent of compass deviation angle (tanφ) on the drive current of the Helmholtz coils.
-Determine the horizontal component of the Earth's magnetic field BH from this dependence.
+Recalculate the dependence obtained in point 1 on the dependence of the tangent of the compass deviation angle (tan φ) on the driving current of the Helmholtz coils.
+From this dependence, determine the horizontal component of the Earth's magnetic field, BH.

-Use the controls gradually set various values of the drive electrical current to the Helmholtz coils.
+Use the controls to gradually set different values of the driving electric current to the Helmholtz coils.

-Adjust the amount electric current so that the deviation compass needle was 45°.
-The current value and the angle store in the table.
+Adjust the amount of electric current so that the deviation compass needle was 45°.
+The current value and angle are recorded in the table.

-After measuring the required number of data, the experimental value is saved to disk on your PC and remote task will finish.
+After measuring the required number of data, the experimental value is saved to disk on your PC and the remote task is finished.

-Open the resulting file in a spreadshee (MS Excel, Oo Calc, Kingsoft Spreadsheets…).
+Open the resulting file in a spreadsheet program (MS Excel, Oo Calc, Kingsoft Spreadsheets…).

-Construct (in a spreadsheet) a graph of the dependence of the compass deviation angle on the electrical current of Helmholtz coils.
+Construct (in a spreadsheet) a graph of the dependence of the compass deviation angle on the electric current of Helmholtz coils.

-The shape of dependence should be similar to the arctangent arctan.
+The shape of the dependence should be similar to the arctangent arctan().

-Values of electric current recalculate to the value of magnetic induction generated by the Helmholtz coils, according by the previously mentioned formula (2):
+Recalculate the values of the electric current to the value of the magnetic induction generated by the Helmholtz coils, according to the previously mentioned formula (2):

-Another way to obtain the required value of the magnetic induction of the horizontal component of the Earth's magnetism BH is to use linear regression in a spreadsheet.
-The dependence of the values of the tangent of the compass angle of the compass needle (tanφ) on the excitation current of the Helmholtz coils shows a linear dependence (y = a.x + b).
-If we interpolate the graph of this dependence by linear regression with the displayed regression coefficients, we not only verify this fact, but above all we obtain the sought regression coefficients a (resp. b).2)
+Another way to obtain the required value of the magnetic induction of the horizontal component of the earth's magnetism BH is to use linear regression in a spreadsheet.
+The dependence of the values of the tangent of the angle of the compass needle (tan φ) on the excitation current of the Helmholtz coils shows a linear dependence (y = a·x + b).
+If we interpolate the graph of this dependence by linear regression with the regression coefficients shown, we not only verify this fact, but also obtain the desired regression coefficients a (or b).2)